 SmartAdvisorOnline

-VPN kill switch fail-safe protection dashboard
+VPN kill switch fail-safe dashboard with leak window, firewall block and test flow

 A VPN looks fine right up to the moment it drops.
 That is why kill switch design matters more than most people realize.
 If the tunnel disappears during a server switch, sleep/wake cycle, Wi-Fi handoff, or app crash, your device either stops talking to the internet or quietly falls back to the ISP.
 That second outcome is where privacy breaks.
 If you want the surrounding basics first, pair this page with What Is VPN, VPN Encryption, VPN DNS Leak Protection, and VPN vs Firewall.

-Live privacy status
+Live privacy status before changing kill switch settings

 This mini status view is useful when a provider issue is broader than your own setup.
 If disconnects or handshake failures are showing up elsewhere too, the next move is different than when the fault is only local.